inariksit/NLP_course/Tutorial1/partIII.md

       1 * 192
 ```

-With LMI, we multiply the quite big PMI with the small `count(x,y)` and the final LMI score will stay big.
+To get LMI, we multiply the quite big PMI with the small `count(x,y)` and the final LMI score will stay big.

 Compared to the previous, the difference in LMIs is smaller than the difference in PMIs: